 This list is simply to provide further clarification on a few of the ingredients.
 The full ingredient list is provided below in the recipe card.

-Egg – Need a substitution?
-Try a flax egg (combine 1 tbsp flaxseed meal with 2.5 tbsp water, stir, then wait 5 minutes before using).
+Egg - Need a substitution?
+Try a flax egg (combine 1 tablespoon flaxseed meal with 2.5 tablespoon water, stir, then wait 5 minutes before using).

 Breadcrumbs - Preferably Panko, either regular or gluten free.